Distinguished Conservation Service Award: Youth Medals

 These medals were awarded by the National Council for Boy Scouts, Varsity Scouts or Venturers for exceptional and distinguished service to conservation and environmental improvement.
-To qualify, the Scout must have completed numerous advancement requirements, and completed at least three (for Bronze) or four (for Silver) conservation projects, each from a different project category.
-Each project must have been significant in nature and have contributed in a long-lasting manner to conservation efforts, with the scale of each project being no less than that of an Eagle Scout service project.
+To qualify, the Scout must have completed numerous advancement requirements, and completed at least three (for the bronze medal) or four (for the silver medal) conservation projects, each from a different project category.
+Each project must have been significant in nature and have contributed in a long-lasting manner to conservation efforts, with the scale of each project being no less than that of an Eagle Scout Service Project.
 This award included a medal and square knot insignia for wear on the uniform, and a lapel pin for civilian wear.
 Approximately 300 Scouts earned youth medals after the requirements were clarified and updated in 1975.

 Gold Medal

-The Gold Medal was by nomination only and was awarded to an adult Scouter.
-It is for unusual and distinguished service in natural resource conservation and environmental improvement at the regional or international level.
+The gold medal was awarded by nomination only and was awarded to an adult Scouter.
+It was for unusual and distinguished service in natural resource conservation and environmental improvement at the regional or international level.
 Nominations would then be approved by the Hornaday Awards Committee and the National Conservation and Environment Task Force.
 Any respected conservation organization could submit a nomination.
-This award included a gold medal and square knot insignia for wear on the uniform, and a lapel pin for civilian wear.
-Up to six Gold Medals were able to be awarded per year.
-Approximately 50 Scouters and conservation professionals earned the Gold Medal after it was introduced in 1974.
+This award included a gold medal worn around the neck and square knot insignia for wear on the uniform, and a lapel pin for civilian wear.
+Up to six gold medals were able to be awarded per year.
+A total of 64 Scouters and conservation professionals earned the gold medal after it was introduced in 1974.

 Gold Certificate

 This award was by nomination only and was awarded to an individual, corporation, or organization.
 The nominee must have made an outstanding contribution to youth conservation education and demonstrated commitment to the education of youth on a national or international level, reflecting the natural resource conservation and environmental awareness mission of the Boy Scouts of America.
 Candidates could be nominated by any conservation or environmental organization.
 Up to six awards were able to be granted annually.
-Approximately 15 certificated were awarded to organizations after it was introduced in 1990.
+Approximately 15 certificates were awarded to organizations after it was introduced in 1990.